 LS_DPARAM_GOP_ITRLIM_NLP Environment, Model This is the total nonlinear iteration limit summed over all branches in GOP.
 Range for possible values is [-1, inf).
 The default value is -1, which means no iteration limit is imposed.
 If this limit is reached, GOP will stop.
 LS_DPARAM_GOP_PEROPTTOL Environment, Model Reserved for future use.
 LS_DPARAM_GOP_AOPTTIMLIM Environment, Model Reserved for future use.
 LS_IPARAM_GOP_LINEARZ Environment, Model This is a flag indicating if GOP exploits lineariable model.
 Possible values are 0 (no) and 1 (yes).
 The default value is 1.
 LS_IPARAM_GOP_NUM_THREADS Environment, Model This value specifies the number of parallel threads to be used when solving a nonlinear model with the global optimization solver.
 Possible values are positive integers.
 The default is 1.
 LS_DPARAM_GOP_FLTTOL Environment, Model Option GOP floating-point tolerance.
 The default is 1e-010.
 LS_IPARAM_GOP_MULTILINEAR Environment, Model This is a flag indicating if GOP exploits multi linear feature.
 Possible values are: 0 (no) and 1 (yes).
 The default is 1.
 LS_DPARAM_GOP_OBJ_THRESHOLD Environment, Model This value specifies the threshold of objective value in the GOP solver.
 For min problem, if current incurmbent solution is less than the threshold GOP solver will stop.
 Range for possible values is (-inf, inf).
 The default value is -inf.
-LS_DPARAM_GOP_QUAD_METHOD Environment, Model Reserved for future use.
+LS_IPARAM_GOP_QUAD_METHOD Environment, Model This specifies if the GOP solver should solve the model as a QP when applicable.
+Possible values are: # -1: (solver decided), # 0: (general GOP solver) and # 1: (specified QP solver).
+The default is -1.